 Types of technology employed to capture patient-reported information

-two sites that use secure messaging (email between patients and clinicians)
+At least two sites that use a patient portal (sometimes referred to as [electronic] personal health records or PHRs; allows patients to view portions of their medical records [e.g., laboratory test results] and supports other health-related tasks such as making appointments or requesting medication refills.
+Some patient portal applications exist as stand-alone Web sites; other portal applications are integrated into an existing electronic health record [EHR] system)

-two sites that use a patient portal, in which patients can enter information (which may or may not link directly into their medical records)
+At least two sites that use secure messaging with patients (use of secure e-mail between patients and clinicians, typically using the secure messaging functionality in the EHR and/or patient portal)

-two sites using computerized media (e.g., tablets, laptops) to collect information from patients using pre-formatted forms before or during outpatient visits
+At least two sites that use e-forms (surveys that are administered using computerized media [e.g., tablets, laptops] to collect information from patients using pre-formatted forms before or during patient visits)

 Study sites were selected using a 3 (types of health IT) x 2 (small and medium-sized practices) x 2 (Alabama and Wisconsin) design, striving to recruit small and medium-sized practices that use different types of health IT for patient-reported information, and are either in Alabama or in Wisconsin.
+Sites may have more than one type of health IT.
 These parameters yielded the study sites depicted in Exhibit 5 below.

 Exhibit 5.
 Study Site Attributes